cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

 2. Setup Quartus Project
 --------------------------------------------------------------------------

-Click _Quartus (Quartus Prime 19.1)_ on the desktop to start Quartus.
+Click _Quartus (Quartus Prime 19.1)_ on the desktop to start Quartus, and click _Run the Quartus Prime software_.
+You might need to try starting Quartus twice.
+Setup a new quartus project using the _New Project
-Setup a new quartus project using the _New Project Wizard_:
+Wizard_:

  - Directory, Name, Top-Level Entity
-    + Working directory: `lab1`
+    + Working directory: `C:\Users\netid\lab1`
     + Name of this project: `lab1`
     + Name of top-level design entity: `lab1`
     + Click _Next_